210823-java-msa-wvu/mac-setup/README.md

 The package manager that we'll be using for this guide is called Homebrew.
 It's a command-line installer for MacOS, which means that you'll have to be running a macOS in order to use.
 If you are using a Windows machine the guide [here](https://github.com/210614-JavaFS/Enviroment-Setup) should be much more useful for you.
 The examples provided here are utilizing macvscodeOS Catalina version 10.15.5.

 ## Step 1: Install Homebrew
+Go to Homebrew's [home page](https://brew.sh/) and copy the code seen in the image below.

 <img src="./images/brew-1.png" width="500"/>